-The VidChecker Service implements the VidChecker QC software for Vantage, and provides two-way communication between workflows (and the VidChecker action actions) utilizing the VidChecker software itself.
+The VidChecker Service implements the VidChecker QC software for Vantage, and provides two-way communication between workflows (and the VidChecker action) utilizing the VidChecker software to perform media quality tests.

 Watch action

 A Watch action is an origin action; it uses the Monitor Service to regularly poll a target location (a directory, for example) on a device or file system (FTP, Windows network folder, etc.) to discover new files.
 This action is Open Workflow capable.